Ayush-k-Shukla/gmail-mcp-server/readme.md

 1. Run the server with the `auth` argument: `node dist/mcp.js auth`
 2. This will open an authentication flow in your system browser
+   - Note down the token generated is only valid for `1 hr` so relogin if get any error like `Error: No refresh token is set.`.
 3. Complete the authentication process
 4. Credentials will be saved in the root of this repo with file name `gmail-server-credentials.json`